WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 - Firearm crimes.
 Possessing, selling, buying, using, or carrying a firearm illegally, including carrying a concealed weapon, is grounds for deportation.

 - Stalking, domestic abuse, child abuse.
-Felonies and misdemeanors relating to minors and violent domestic crimes.
+Felonies and misdemeanors relating to minors and domestic violence.

 - Protective order violations.
 Violating the rules of a protective order, or restraining order, that protects against threats of violence or harassment is a deportable offense.

 You also need to retain a lawyer if you’re facing legal trouble with your visa, green card, or waiver.
 There are many issues that can arise with these legal documents, especially in the face of a criminal conviction.
-If you’ve broken a rule regarding your documentation, such as overstaying your visa, talk to an attorney.
+If you’ve broken a rule regarding your documentation, such as overstaying your visa, talk to a criminal lawyer in Henderson, NC.

 Your criminal case might have immigration consequences you haven’t yet realized.
-As soon as you face a criminal charge as an immigrant, seek help from an experienced lawyer in Henderson that focuses in immigration criminal defense.
+As soon as you face a criminal charge as an immigrant, seek help from an experienced lawyer in Henderson, NC that focuses on immigration criminal defense.
 Scharff Law Firm has 30 years of experience and won’t overlook any vital details that could make or break your case.
 Criminal cases involving immigrants are delicate and can change your life.
 Don’t trust just any firm.
 Retain a firm with whom you feel confident.
-Contact Scharff Law Firm for a free case evaluation.
+To schedule your free case evaluation, call our office at (919) 457-1954.